shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

             <li>The usersStream$ is an Observable that we get from the store and subscribe to using the async pipe</li>
             <li>To finish we have the removeUser method that is called when the user clicks on the button and that dispaches the REMOVE_USER action.</li>
         </ol>
-        <b>To resume, when we click on the remove button, the reducer will apply the modification, the usersStream will receive a new value and the UI will rerender the list</b><br/>
+        <b>To resume, we display a list of users that we get from the usersStream.
+Then when we click on the remove button, the reducer will remove one user and return a new state, the usersStream will receive the new list and the UI will rerender</b><br/>
         <b>Now let's learn about the state best practices</b>
     </aside>
 </section>

 <section>
-    <h3>Ngrx/store: State best practices</h3>
+    <h3>State best practices</h3>
 <pre style="font-size: 75%"><code class="typescript" data-trim>
 "users": [
     { id: 293580923, "username": "shprink", ...},